Opendigitalradio/ODR-AudioEnc/README.md

 RAW Format
 ----------
-If ImageMagick is not available, or when enable with the -R option, the images are not modified, and are transmitted as-is.
-Use this if you can guarantee that the generated files are smaller than 50kB and exactly 320x240 pixels.
+If ImageMagick is not compiled in, or when enabled with the -R option, the images are not modified, and are transmitted as-is.
+Use this if you can guarantee that the generated files are smaller than 50kB and not larger than 320x240 pixels.

 Supported Encoders
 ------------------